Lrapava/CS106A-homework/README.md

 This command will run your program automatically every time you save the corresponding file, assuming it's not already running.

+To exit this mode, switch to your terminal window and hit Ctrl+C keys.

 If you are using GitHub Codespaces, switch to VNC Client window to see your program running.

 ## Contributing & Known issues